-Those first tentative towers that are knocked down with such delight become soaring build-them-as-high-as-you-can skyscrapers on the sitting room floor.
+Those first tentative towers, that are knocked down with such delight, give way to soaring skyscrapers over the years.

-And building is a brilliant developmental activity all the way through childhood as it constantly enhances fine motor skills, allows endless creativity and grows ever more complex understanding of physical structures and mechanics.
+These STEM activities constantly enhance fine motor skills, allow endless creativity and nurture an ever more complex understanding of physical structures and mechanics.

 Building toys can also provide a great foundation for developing literacy and numeracy skills.

 There are some brilliant building and construction toys out there.